NormalNvim/NormalNvim/README.md

 * ~~separate the hot reload system from distroupdate.nvim and make it a new plugin.~~
 * ~~mason-extra-cmds: refactor the plugin so it's more maintainable. → Last plugin to refactor!~~
 * ~~curate icon system~~
 * bash: we must ship shellcheck as system dependency because that's the only way bashls knows how to use it correctly. (if we install shellcheck from mason, lints will appear duplicated).
-This is likely to be a regression in bashls, but well, let's fix it anyway.
+This is likely to be a regression in bashls, but well, let's fix it anyway. → Note for myself: Don't forget to remove the mason dependency if you change it to system dependency.
 * Prepare promo.

 ### Todos before v5.0 (2025)